sanamhub/dt-dotnet-rest/1_introduction_to_restful_apis/readme.md

 Routing basically means the endpoint to get into those resources

-If you wanna access movies:
+If you wanna access movies

 `GET /movies`

 > [!IMPORTANT]
 > Not movie, should be /movies (plural)

-If you wanna access specific movie by id:
+If you wanna access specific movie by id

 `GET /movies/1`

-Get the ratings for specific movie:
+Get the ratings for specific movie

 `GET /movies/1/ratings`